This site contains Amazon affiliate links which earn a commission but does not affect price.

 - Preheat oven to 350 degrees F.

-- Mix almond flour, tapioca flour together, swerve.
+- Mix almond flour, tapioca flour together.
 Sift.
+Add lemon zest if using.
 Set aside.

 - Separate egg whites.
-Save yolks for other recipes (see post end).
+Save yolks for other recipes (see post end for ideas).

 - Once you have all your egg whites in mixing bowl, beat until frothy.
 Then add cream of tartar.